yt-koike/dify-cron/README.md

 `0 */5 * * * *` runs every five minutes.

 Note: to apply changes to the Cron string, you must disable the service and then re-enable it.
+Caution: Cloud version does NOT support "seconds" and the first argument will be ignored.

 ## Reference